 Always ensure that the voltage rating of the drill batteries you use in Power Wheels is at least 12 volts higher than that of your toy’s normal battery.

-Don’t mix and match different voltage batteries; it will damage or destroy some parts, including both batteries used if they are not compatible with each other through their voltages may be similar.
+Don’t mix and match different voltage batteries; it will damage or destroy some parts, including both batteries used, if they are not compatible with each other, though their voltages may be similar.